-The RMC is chaired by Mr Lim Siong Guan, the Lead ID.
+The RMC is chaired by Mr Lim Siong Guan, the Lead Independent Director.
 It comprises two other Board members, namely Mr Kuok Khoon Hong and Mr Tay Kah Chye.
-The RMC met four times during FY2021.
+The RMC met four times during FY2022.

 The RMC assists the Board in overseeing market, credit and operational risk governance in the Group to ensure that Management maintains a sound system of risk management to safeguard shareholders' interests and the Group's assets.
 It proposes to the Board for determination, the nature and extent of the significant risks which the Company is willing to take to achieve its strategic objectives and value creation.
-Details of the Group's risk governance processes are set out in the Risk Management Report on Page 62 of the Company's Annual Report 2021.
+Details of the Group's risk governance processes are set out in the Risk Management Report on Page 60 of this Annual Report.